-Before you go hunting I would suggest a few first aid items to take along so that you will be prepared for the most common medical emergencies your dog is likely to encounter out there.
-Here is my list:
+Before you go hunting we would suggest a few first aid items to take along so that you will be prepared for the most common medical emergencies your dog is likely to encounter out there.
+Here is our list:

 - Digital thermometer and a travel size Vaseline or KY lube.